alstonlo/torch-influence/README.md

 This library aims to be simple and minimal.
 In addition, it fixes a few errors found in some of the existing implementations of influence functions.

+Note: We plan to include the JAX version of this repository soon.

 ______________________________________________________________________

 ## Installation